cryptostan101/CMTool/README.md

 # Configuration Management Tool

-A rudimentary configuration management tool and use it to configure two servers for production service of a simple PHP web application to Debian Linux server.
+A rudimentary configuration management tool to configure two servers for production service of a simple PHP web application to Debian/Ubuntu Linux server environment.
 CMtool is implemented similarly to Puppet, Chef, Fabric and Ansible.
 This tool was developed using bash / shell scripting language.

 ## Abstractions: